How to Save on Home Heating Costs as Natural Gas Goes Up

 Schedule furnace maintenance from an HVAC professional before the heating season starts.
-You'll get greater efficiency and it's cheaper than fixing your heating system later on in the year.
+You’ll get more than repairing your heating system later on in the year.

 This service includes:

-- Examining the heat exchanger for cracks to avoid dangerous carbon monoxide leaks.
+- Checking the heat exchanger for cracks to avoid deadly carbon monoxide leaks.

-- Inspecting the gas valve to make sure fuel supply pressure is correct.
+- Examining the gas valve to ensure fuel supply pressure is right.

 - Checking electrical parts for problems.

-- Taking a look at your thermostat to ensure it’s working correctly.
+- Taking a look at your thermostat to make sure it’s working correctly.

-Having your HVAC system maintained each year helps manage energy use, reduces the likelihood of breakdowns and may even make your heating system last longer.
-Plus, most manufacturers require it to keep your valuable warranty valid.
-This warranty protects you if a major part, like the heat exchanger, breaks on your home's heating system during a specific period.
+Having your HVAC system maintained each year helps control energy use, reduces the likelihood of breakdowns and may even make your heating system last longer.
+Plus, most manufacturers require it to keep your valuable warranty applicable.
+This warranty shields you if a major part, such as the heat exchanger, fails on your home’s heating system during a certain period.

-We know you're busy and that it's easy to forget about booking your furnace tune-ups.
-That's why we offer membership programs designed to make your life better while helping you save money.
+We know you’re busy and that it’s easy to overlook scheduling your furnace tune-ups.
+That’s why we provide membership programs created to make your life better while helping you save money.